Exploring the limit of the Lattice-Bisognano-Wichmann form describing the Entanglement Hamiltonian: A quantum Monte Carlo study: Dimerized Heisenberg model

-We first consider the configuration with horizontally cut strong bonds, as shown in Fig.~\ref{fig:J1J2_config}(a).
-To complete the functional form of LBW-EH, we need to obtain the sound velocity $v$ by fitting imaginary-time correlation functions.
-We begin by discussing the velocity fitting in the Heisenberg limit $J_r = 1$.
-The imaginary-time correlations measured for LBW-EH and exact-EH are shown in Fig.~\ref{fig:Strong_J1J2_Jr_1_velocity}, where Fourier transformation has been applied.
-The final fitted velocity obtained using the imaginary-time correlation method in the Heisenberg limit is $1.860(1)$, which is close to the value of $1.657(2)$ given in Ref.~\cite{PhysRevLett.80.1742}.
+We first consider the configuration with horizontally cut strong-bonds, as shown in Fig.~\ref{fig:J1J2_config}(a).
+To complete the LBW-EH ansatz, we determine the sound velocity $v$ using the imaginary-time fitting procedure described in Sec.~\ref{sec:fit}.
+We start from the Heisenberg limit $J_r=1$.
+We measure the boundary-adjacent correlator, Fourier transform it along the periodic direction, and fit the large-$\tau$ linear regime of $C_k(\tau)$ in the staggered channel $k=\pi$.

+From the fitted slopes $-0.9764(6)$ of LBW-EH and $-0.5248(2)$ of exact-EH in Fig.~\ref{fig:Strong_J1J2_Jr_1_velocity}, we obtain $v=1.860(1)$ under our normalization convention.
+This value is in reasonable agreement with the independent estimate value of $1.657(2)$ reported in Ref.~\cite{PhysRevLett.80.1742}.
+The remaining difference is attributable to finite-size effects and differences in estimation procedures.

-We also measure the imaginary-time correlation functions to fit the sound velocities $v$ for the Neel order phase ($J_r=1.5$), the QCP ($J_r=1.90951(1)$~\cite{PhysRevLett.121.117202}), and the dimer phase ($J_r=3$) of the two-dimensional dimerzied Heisenberg model.
+We repeat the same analysis to fit the sound velocities $v$ in the N\'eel order phase ($J_r=1.5$), at the QCP ($J_r=1.90951(1)$~\cite{PhysRevLett.121.117202}), and in the dimer phase ($J_r=3$).
 The velocities from fitting the different phases and points are summarized in TABLE \ref{table:J1J2_velocities}.

-We have now fixed parameter $\epsilon{\mathrm{EH}}$ in the functional form of the LBW ansatz.
-Furthermore, we should conduct QMC measurements of the correlation functions in these phases and points to thoroughly evaluate the reliability of the LBW-EH.
+The slope extraction is performed in the large-$\tau$ regime where $C_k(\tau)$ is well described by a single dominant linear slope.
+The extracted velocity is stable under reasonable variations of the fitting window.
+Detailed robustness checks across different phases are presented in Appendix~\ref{app:robustness}.
+The momentum-channel choice is physically motivated and stable.
+The dominant boundary signal for this model is captured in the staggered sector $k=\pi$, while other channels carry substantially less low-energy weight and lead to noisier large-$\tau$ data without changing the central value within uncertainties.
+Additional larger-size checks of the fitted velocity are presented in Appendix~\ref{app:large_size}.

+With $v$ (and thus $\epsilon_{\mathrm{EH}}$) fixed, we next benchmark the LBW-EH ansatz by comparing equal-time correlation functions computed in the LBW-EH ensemble and in the exact-EH ensemble at the same effective inverse temperature $\beta_A=1$.
+We use the along-boundary $\sigma^z$ correlator $C(r_y)$ defined in Eq.~\eqref{eq:cry_def}.
+In the two-dimensional cylinder geometry, $C(r_y)$ is evaluated within subsystem $A$ on the boundary-adjacent line ($i_x=1$), with separations taken along the periodic boundary direction and averaged over boundary positions.
+We focus on these along-boundary correlations because they carry the dominant boundary signal and provide the most direct and discriminating test of the LBW-EH ansatz in our geometry.